-I had a DiSC assessment a while back and I think I am a High D. This typically means fast paced, outspoken, questioning and skeptical.
+I had a DiSC assessment a while back and I think I am a high D slanted to an “i”.
+This typically means fast paced, outspoken, questioning and skeptical.

 DiSC was one of the most demoralizing things I’ve ever done in my life.
 It made me feel really bad about myself.
 While it said I am a good problem solver and good at troubleshooting, it also said I could improve my communication with others by being more flexible and showing sincere interest in what they are saying.
 The demoralizing part was that my DiSC was saying that I didn’t care about other people.
 I only cared about the problem and my version of the answer.
-As a result, I now listen to people much more often and for longer periods than I ever have in the past.
+I knew that wasn’t true.
+However, as a result, I now listen to people much more often and for longer periods than I ever have in the past.
 I work through problems with people, help them get their point across, and then find their solutions.

 What’s the best advice you’ve ever received?

 Get Financial Peace University from Dave Ramsey and study it.
-Not understanding how to handle money is one of the greatest stresses that face everybody today.
+Not understanding how to handle money is the greatest stressor that most everyone faces today.
 Pay everything in cash.

-I was introduced to Dave Ramsey and had lunch with him last October.
-About six years ago, I learned of his processes, but about three years ago I really started applying them.
-It’s about not having “stupid tax” like credit card debt, car payments or whatever.
+I was introduced to Dave Ramsey’s concepts 15 years ago and had the opportunity to have lunch with him in October 2017.
+It’s about not having to pay “stupid tax” like credit card debt or car payment interest.
 Everything I pay for today is in cash.
 Live below your means.
-He is personally responsible for more millionaires than any other individual.
+He is personally responsible for the creation of more millionaires than any other individual.

 What hobbies do you have?

 My ultimate hobby is music and singing.
-I would give up everything all day long to sing and perform all day long.
+I would love to sing and perform all day long.
 However, I have 19 people out there relying on this business to function.
 I’m not in the position yet to turn that off.

-I also enjoy shooting skeet and handguns.
-Secondary is target archery.
+I also enjoy shooting skeet, handguns and target archery.